alkiranet/terraform-provider-alkira/docs/resources/connector_gcp_vpc.md

 ### Optional

-- `billing_tag_ids` (List of Number) IDs of billing tags associated with the connector.
+- `billing_tag_ids` (Set of Number) IDs of billing tags associated with the connector.
 - `enabled` (Boolean) Is the connector enabled.
 Default is `true`.
-- `failover_cxps` (List of String) A list of additional CXPs where the connector should be provisioned for failover.
+- `failover_cxps` (Set of String) A list of additional CXPs where the connector should be provisioned for failover.
 - `gcp_project_id` (String) GCP Project ID.
-- `gcp_routing` (Block Set) GCP Routing describes the routes that are to be imported to the VPC from the CXP.
-This essentially controls how traffic is routed between the CXP and the VPC. gcpRouting provides a customized routing specification.
-When gcpRouting is not provided i.e when gcpRouting is null/empty then all traffic exiting the VPC will be sent to the CXP (i.e a default route to CXP will be added to all route tables on that VPC) (see [below for nested schema](#nestedblock--gcp_routing))
+- `gcp_routing` (Block List) GCP Routing describes the routes that are to be imported to the VPC from the CXP.
+This essentially controls how traffic is routed between the CXP and the VPC.
+When routing option is not provided, the traffic exiting the VPC will be sent to the CXP (i.e a default route to CXP will be added to all route tables on that VPC) (see [below for nested schema](#nestedblock--gcp_routing))
 - `group` (String) The group of the connector.
 - `vpc_subnet` (Block Set) The list of subnets of the target GCP VPC for routing purpose.
-Given GCP VPC supports multiple prefixes per subnet, each prefix under a subnet will be a new entry. (see [below for nested schema](#nestedblock--vpc_subnet))
+Given connector supports multiple prefixes per subnet, each prefix under a subnet will be a new entry. (see [below for nested schema](#nestedblock--vpc_subnet))

 ### Read-Only